 Grass Varieties for Sandy Soils

-Sandy soils can usually benefit from the addition of organic material, such as composted manure, ground bark or peat moss, which will help the soil to retain both moisture and nutrients.
-Incorporating 2 inches of organic material into the top 6 inches of the soil before seeding will significantly improve the texture of soils with a high sand content.
+Sandy soils can usually benefit from the addition of organic material, such as well-decomposed compost, manure, ground bark or peat moss, which will help the soil to retain both moisture and nutrients.
+Incorporating 2 inches of organic material into the top 6 inches of the soil before planting the grass seed will significantly improve the texture of soils with a high sand content.

 Turf grass grown in any type of soil will benefit from the regular application of fertilizer, but sandy soils may require even more fertilization to make up for their lack of nutrient-holding ability.
 In general, you should fertilize new turf once a month with a balanced dry fertilizer at a rate of 1 pound of nitrogen per 1,000 square feet of lawn, so, for example, a 10-10-10 fertilizer should be applied at a rate of 10 pounds per 1,000 square feet.
 Sandy soils should get an additional pound per 1,000 square feet of nitrogen-only fertilizer in between applications of the balanced fertilizer.